ymzhu19eee/dataset_microplastics/README.md

 Labelled by number: The number of microplastic particles in the image is the same as the first number of the file name of the image.

-The author has title to this database.
 Any citation to this database needs to indicate the source of the reference.